 If you’d like to join me in this reading challenge for 2019, you can find the details and rules at Books and Chocolate.

 I’ve created a small checklist that can be printed and pasted in your journal or planner.
-You can access it through the Subscriber Freebies page.
-If you are not a subscriber, you can sign up below to receive the monthly password.
+Sign up for our weekly newsletter below to receive your FREE copy.